adcirc/adcirc/CONTRIBUTING.md

 Github is a website built to enable collaboration between developers and provides many utilities for creating easy to use code repositories.

 A Git repository is a storehouse of code for a particular project.
 Git repositories consist of a number of branches.
-The ```master``` branch is the mainline code that everyone shares and is considered the development version of the code.
+The ```main``` branch is the mainline code that everyone shares and is considered the development version of the code.
 Another separate branch is maintained to house the current release version of the code.

 Unlike other version control tools, Git creates commit numbers based upon a SHA1 hash.
 The SHA1 hash is a unique identifier that is completely unique to a specific commit as well as its history.